20 Must-Have Healthy Boundaries In Marriage

 Boundaries Every Marriage Needs

 Some boundaries are there for people to see, some need to be felt.
 Some come into force automatically, without any discussion, while for some you need to discuss, compromise, and decide.
-Let’s see the emotional and physical limits that a marriage should have:
+Here are some emotional and physical limits that can make a marriage thrive.

 Emotional boundaries in a marriage

 1. Love: Love is the very foundation of marriage.
 Remember your wedding vows, “to love your spouse in sickness and health and in good and bad times.”
 And when you said “I Do”, you need to do that earnestly.
-Love your spouse at all times, even during the tough times and even when your spouse is not behaving the way you want them to.
+Love your spouse at all times, including tough times.
 That shows your unconditional love for him/her.
 However, it doesn’t mean you have to tolerate your spouse’s bad behavior.
 You need to know where to draw the line.

-1. Faithfulness: The boundary of faithfulness and loyalty protects the marriage from external influences, reassuring the wife and husband about each other’s love.
+3. Faithfulness: The boundary of faithfulness and loyalty protects the marriage from external influences.
+It also reassures the wife and husband about each other’s love.

-1. Self-control: The key to a healthy relationship is to control your emotions and reactions to situations.
+4. Self-control: The key to a healthy relationship is to keep your emotions and reactions to situations in check.
 The solution lies in self-control rather than controlling your spouse.
-For example, if your spouse is rude to you, you can tell him/her, “If you continue arguing with me, I’ll stop this discussion and leave”.
+For example, if your spouse is rude to you, you can tell him/her, “Your rude behaviour concerns me.
+Can we have a discussion about what may be causing it?”.
 This action helps you control the situation from going worse.

 Control your emotions and reactions to situations